dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 Applications that need to be resilient and responsive under load need to scale out.
 Akka cluster, play/spray/akka-http services are commonly distributed across vms.

-####What is difficult about managing apps in a cluster?
+####Whats the big deal with managing apps in a cluster?

 Distributed apps need to be deployed and upgraded.
 They have hardware requirements.
 They have dependencies and need to be able to communicate within the cluster.
+These apps must be configured with network addresses/ports.

 It is common to develop distributed applications locally, and manage cloud deployment and configuration management later on at great cost.

 When these things go wrong or take too long, it costs. $$$.

 ####How does conductr help Ops